corda/corda-docs-portal/content/en/platform/corda/5.0-beta/getting-started/prerequisites/prerequisites.md

 These are not minimum specifications.
 This what is known to work with the code as of Developer Preview 2.-->

-## Additional Configuration for Mac
+## Required CSDE ports

 The current version of the [Corda combined worker](../cordapp-standard-development-environment/csde.html#gradle-helpers-for-the-combined-worker) runs on ports 7000, 5432, and 8888.
+Reserve these ports to avoid errors.
+For example, some Mac operating systems use port 7000 for the system Control Center.
+The following section describes how to make the port available.

-### Disabling Airplay on Mac
+### Disabling Airplay Receiver on Mac

 Some Mac operating systems use port 7000 for the system Control Center.
 You can check if your Mac is using port 7000 for Control Center by running `lsof -i :7000` from your terminal.
 If you see the following results, you must disable Airplay Receiver: